Nicolas is appointed Music director and principal conductor of the Leipzigzer Symphonieorchester from September 2018.

 Nicolas Krüger teaches every summer at the prestigious Academy of the Festival d’Aix-en-Provence.

 In 2007, he won the competition to become associate conductor of the famous BBC Singers in London, with whom he recorded several programs for Radio 3.
+He will conduct them again on Februar 2019.

 He was also in charge of the choirs in many productions at the Festival d’Aix-en-Provence, at the Opéra de Paris and at the Opéra de Lyon.